kjetilh33/f1/signalr-client/api-notes.md

 Websocket connection
 Connecting
 ```
-Once you have the data from the negotiation, you’ll need to build a websocket connection to the server.
+Once you have the data from the negotiation, you  need to build a websocket connection to the server.
 This happens over wss, The url is as follows:

 ```
 wss://livetiming.formula1.com/signalr/connect?clientProtocol=1.5&transport=webSockets&connectionToken=<sometoken>&connectionData=%5B%7B%22name%22%3A%22Streaming%22%7D%5D